Faculty

 Director of Studies

 Her areas of expertise include Cell Church Dynamics, particularly in the ministering to the Chinese.
-She lectures Multicultural Units of Church Growth, Church Planting, and Leadership at ICCollege.
+She lectures in Church Planting and Growth, Missions and Leadership at ICCollege.

 Faculty & Staff